Carl Linnaeus: Commemoration

 Anniversaries of Linnaeus's birth, especially in centennial years, have been marked by major celebrations.
 Linnaeus has appeared on numerous Swedish postage stamps and banknotes.
 There are numerous statues of Linnaeus in countries around the world.
 The Linnean Society of London has awarded the Linnean Medal for excellence in botany or zoology since 1888.
 Following approval by the Riksdag of Sweden, Växjö University and Kalmar College merged on 1 January 2010 to become Linnaeus University.
 Other things named after Linnaeus include the twinflower genus Linnaea, Linnaeosicyos (a monotypic genus in the family Cucurbitaceae), the crater Linné on the Earth's moon, a street in Cambridge, Massachusetts, and the cobalt sulfide mineral Linnaeite.

 Commentary

+Philosopher Jean-Jacques Rousseau once wrote of Linnaeus, "I know no greater man on Earth."
+Johann Wolfgang von Goethe wrote: "With the exception of William Shakespeare and Baruch Spinoza, I know no one among the no longer living who has influenced me more strongly."
+Swedish author August Strindberg wrote: "Linnaeus was in reality a poet who happened to become a naturalist."

+Linnaeus wrote a description of himself in his autobiography Egenhändiga anteckningar af Carl Linnæus om sig sjelf: med anmärkningar och tillägg, which was published by his student Adam Afzelius in 1823:

 Andrew Dickson White wrote in A History of the Warfare of Science with Theology in Christendom (1896):

 The mathematical PageRank algorithm, applied to 24 multilingual Wikipedia editions in 2014, published in PLOS ONE in 2015, placed Carl Linnaeus at the top historical figure, above Jesus, Aristotle, Napoleon, and Adolf Hitler (in that order).

-In the 21st century, Linnæus's taxonomy of human "races" has been problematised and discussed.
-Some critics claim that Linnæus was one of the forebears of the modern pseudoscientific notion of scientific racism, while others hold the view that while his classification was stereotyped, it did not imply that certain human "races" were superior to others.
+In the 21st century, Linnæus's taxonomy of human "races" has been criticized.
+Some claim that Linnæus was one of the forebears of the modern pseudoscientific notion of scientific racism, while others hold the view that while his classification was stereotyped, it did not imply that certain human "races" were superior to others.